roseyAI/auditrandomizer/README.md

-# Random Sample Generator
-Our Random Sample Generator gives you 5 hand-picked items from your list in seconds.
-Skip the ad-infested randomizer websites and unreliable chatbots!
+Our Random Sample Generator provides you with 5 hand-picked items from your list in seconds.
+This tool ensures that your samples are completely random.
+Ideal for quality assurance and data analysis, our generator allows you to confidently rely on the integrity of your sample data, making your decision-making process more efficient and accurate.